shreyas1520/Hydroponics-IoT-System/README.md

-# Smart Hydroponic Farming System using ESP32 and IoT
+# Sustainable Hydroponic Farming Intelligent Monitoring and Automation
 This project presents an IoT-based Hydroponic Farming System developed using ESP32 for intelligent monitoring and automation.

 The system continuously monitors: